Aarav-USA/lp3thw/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This is the instructions of how to set up your project locally.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Run the Python3 exercises
   ```sh
   python3 ex(exercise number).py
   ```